LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-By Jin Song Montesano, Chairperson of the Corporate Responsibility Committee
+By Jin Song Montesano, Chairperson of the Impact Strategy Committee

 How do we begin to tackle a problem as vast as poor sanitation?
 Over a quarter of the world’ s population still don’ t have access to safe, clean toilets, and every day, approximately 800 children under the age of five die due to diarrheal diseases caused by unhealthy conditions such as lack of sanitary toilets.